AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/ConvertToListAttribute.md

 ListAttribute.ConvertToListAttribute Method
 ===========================================
-AutomationML 2.1 APIChanges the semantic of the specified attribute and converts to a list attribute.
+Changes the semantic of the specified attribute and converts to a list attribute.
 A first item is added to the List attribute which is initialized with valued from the converted attribute.
 If the Attribute is already a list attribute or the attribute contains child attributes it will not be converted.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)